FV//FRANCHISEVALIDATE

 31 net new outlets in 2025; 10 terminations and 14 ceased operations suggest modest churn.

-Franchisor's framing: Franchisor explicitly declines to provide financial performance representations.
-States no repr…
+The franchisor's framing: Franchisor explicitly declines to provide financial performance representations.
+States no… We reconstruct what an owner actually keeps, from their own FDD.

 The FDD lists a total initial investment of about $28,183–$104,055, including a $3,750 initial franchise fee.